SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-builds.md

 **Want to contribute your design?** Awesome!
 To have your build added to this list, please ensure the following:

 - Your case must be **publicly accessible** (e.g. GitHub(Preferable), Thingiverse, etc).
-- Include at least one clear image or render of your build with 2x1, 3x1 aspect ratio.
+- Include image or render of your build with matching aspect ratio of other images.
 - Provide basic build information (does it have USB port, does it have usb PCB, battery size, does it have dock).
   - Does it have USB port?
   - Does it needs PCB to build?